-Turkey – the size of the bird will depend on the number of guests that are attending the meal, and the size of the BBQ grill that you have.
+- Full-size turkey: the size of the bird will depend on the number of guests you need to feed

 - 1 cup salt (1/2 cup for every gallon of water)